 With Thinkific, you get the flexibility to price and sell your products in whatever way you want.

-You can either sell a standalone course or bundle multiple courses and community and sell them together.
+You can either sell a standalone course or bundle multiple courses and communities together.
 If you want to offer multiple tiers, you can create multiple bundles and assign different products.

 Then, you can price the products in different ways:

 - Free plan